 Lyrics and Information

-Words by Walter C. Smith (1824-1908), Hymns of Christ and the Christian Life, 1876Tune: ST. DENIO, Welsh tune from "Caniadau y Cyssegr," by John Roberts, 1839Key signature: G major (1 sharp)Public DomainOrgan Performance at Hymns Without Words1.
+Words by Walter C. Smith (1824-1908), Hymns of Christ and the Christian Life, 1876Tune: ST. DENIO, Welsh tune from "Caniadau y Cyssegr," by John Roberts, 1839Key signature: G major (1 sharp)Time signature: 3/4Public DomainOrgan Performance at Hymns Without Words1.
 Immortal, invisible, God only wise, In light inaccessible hid from our eyes, Most blessed, most glorious, the Ancient of Days, Almighty, victorious, Thy great name we praise.2.
 Unresting, unhasting, and silent as light, Nor wanting, nor wasting, Thou rulest in might; Thy justice, like mountains, high soaring above Thy clouds, which are fountains of goodness and love.3.
-To all, life Thou givest, to both great and small; In all life Thou livest, the true life of all; We blossom and flourish as leaves on the tree, And wither and perish—but naught changeth Thee.4.
+To all, life Thou givest, to both great and small; In all life Thou livest, the true life of all; We blossom and flourish as leaves on the tree, And wither and perish— but naught changeth Thee.4.
+Great Father of glory, pure Father of light, Thine angels adore Thee, all veiling their sight; All praise we would render; O help us to see ’Tis only the splendor of light hideth Thee!Original stanzas not on this score:4.
 Great Father of glory, pure Father of light, Thine angels adore Thee, all veiling their sight; Of all Thy rich graces this grace, Lord, impart Take the veil from our faces, the vile from our heart.5.
 All laud we would render; O help us to see ‘Tis only the splendor of light hideth Thee, And so let Thy glory, almighty, impart, Through Christ in His story, Thy Christ to the heart.